JyotiParmarProfessional/21_DAYS_SQL_CHALLENGE/README.md

 Day 11 : Find all unique combinations of service and event type from the services_weekly table where events are not null or none, along with the count of occurrences for each combination.
 Order by count descending.

 Day 12 : Analyze the event impact by comparing weeks with events vs weeks without events.
 Show: event status ('With Event' or 'No Event'), count of weeks, average patient satisfaction, and average staff morale.
 Order by average patient satisfaction descending.

+Day 13 :  Create a comprehensive report showing patient_id, patient name, age, service, and the total number of staff members available in their service.
+Only include patients from services that have more than 5 staff members.
+Order by number of staff descending, then by patient name.

+Day 14 :  Create a staff utilisation report showing all staff members (staff_id, staff_name, role, service) and the count of weeks they were present (from staff_schedule).
+Include staff members even if they have no schedule records.
+Order by weeks present descending.